temenostech/temenos-platform-documentation/docfx_project/home/techguides/create-publish-template.md

 This feature offers the possibility to baseline a particular version of a product and create a template from that version.
 Further anybody will be able to create an environment with the baselined version of the product.

-#Set up the Factory prerequisites:
+#Prerequisites to set up the Factory:
 #1.
 Check Metadata on the portal

 - Login to the portal with your credentials.